The Electric Clean Vehicle Tax Credit: A Complete Guide for 2023, Pre & Post Inflation Reduction Act

 You can use your modified AGI from the year you take delivery of the vehicle or the year before, whichever is less.
 If your income is below the threshold for 1 of the two years, you can claim the credit.

+For purchases in 2023 or 2024, eligible taxpayers will need to fill out IRS Form 8936, “Clean Vehicle Credits”.
+Note that the electric vehicle tax credit can be used toward the alternative minimum tax (AMT).
 If the qualifying vehicle is purchased for business use, the credit for the business use of an electric vehicle is reported on Form 3800, General Business Credit.

 All of the best tax software and even cheapest ways to e-file will have versions of their product that will walk you through electric vehicle tax credit eligibility and the claim process.
-Here’s some best-available partner discounts for them (discount applied automatically at link):

-Is the Electric Vehicle Tax Credit Refundable in 2022 or 2023?
+Is the Electric Vehicle Tax Credit Refundable in 2023 or 2024?

 State Electric Vehicle Tax Credits & Rebates May be Available Too

 I have published and maintain a thorough list of state electric vehicle tax credits and rebates as well.
-There are currently 14 states with major tax credits or rebates.
+There are currently 13 states with major tax credits or rebates.
 These tax credits are in addition to any federal tax credit.
 But, please do your research, as they can and do frequently expire if funds run dry.

 Take Note of the Enhanced Federal Energy Tax Credits & New Rebates from the Inflation Reduction Act